ucb-bar/chipyard/docs/VLSI/Tutorial.rst

 .. code-block:: shell

-    export MACROCOMPILER_MODE='--mode synflops'
-    make buildfile CONFIG=Sha3RocketConfig VLSI_TOP=Sha3AccelwBB
+    make buildfile MACROCOMPILER_MODE='--mode synflops' CONFIG=Sha3RocketConfig VLSI_TOP=Sha3AccelwBB

 The ``MACROCOMPILER_MODE='--mode synflops'`` is needed because the ASAP7 process does not yet have a memory compiler, so flip-flop arrays are used instead.
 This will dramatically increase the synthesis runtime if your design has a lot of memory state (e.g. large caches).
+This change is automatically inferred by the makefile but is included here for completeness.

 The ``CONFIG=Sha3RocketConfig`` selects the target generator config in the same manner as the rest of the Chipyard framework.
 This elaborates a Rocket Chip with the Sha3Accel module.